Devmustroc/Devmustroc/README.md

 <br>
 Hello!
-My name is Mustapha and :
+My name is Mustapha and i'm Father of Two Boys: Ismael and Isaac:
 I'm a Junior full stack developer, based in France.
 I completed my studies in Jan 2024.
 My areas of interest include front-end design, responsive design, and web architecture.
 During my first year at Holberton, I have been focusing on mastering C language, Python, and bash scripting.
 I am also working to become proficient in web development using Node Python and Java(as My Next Tech).